aaronshaver/driver-destination-optimizer/README.md

 the pipeline to segment Destination+Driver bundles by geography or other factors (source company, trucks' ability to handle certain size loads, etc.).
-And then you'd reduce processing time because you'd have different clusters of workers, e.g. cluster for just "Oregon and Washington standardize size trucks".
+And then you'd reduce processing time because you'd have different clusters of workers, e.g. cluster for just "Oregon and Washington standard-size trucks".
 I'm making some of this up, since I don't know the industry.
 You'd want to work closely with customer + PM to assess where logical divisions are in the business and thus where you could logically divide up your architecture.